evert/evert.github.com/_posts/2020/2020-05-28-ecmascript-4-the-missing-version.md

 Although not quite the same as [JSX][7], it's becoming clear that this might have been a part of JSX's origin story.

-While ES4 never landed, E4X actually lived in Firefox for a long time.
+While ES4 never landed, E4X actually worked in Firefox, until it was removed in Firefox 10.

 ### More features